 In the third round, Conceicao floored Guaman again with an overhand right in the opening minute.
 When Guaman was unsteady getting to his feet, [the] referee waved it off at 53 seconds.
 [End Rafael item]

 In is post-fight interview, Robson said, “I was very calm during the fight because I had a great training camp with Pedro Diaz in Miami.
 I had great sparring there.

 “Step by step, I’m showing that I’m ready for the better fighters in my division.
 I want to face the champions.
 I know I’m ready.
 I want to bring a world title to Brazil.”

-ESPN.com’s Dan Rafael reported [Sept.
+When Robson signed a promotional contract with Top Rank in September, 2016, Dan Rafael reported [Sept.
 2, 2016 – excerpts]: Robson Conceicao, who thrilled the home fans by becoming the first Brazilian boxer in history to win an Olympic gold medal at the Rio de Janeiro Olympics last month, has signed a professional contract with American promotional giant Top Rank.

-As talented as the 27-year-old Conceicao is – he was also an Olympian in 2012 and 2008 – Top Rank president Todd duBoef sees him as a fighter with a built-in fan base at home who can become a major box-office star.
+As talented as Conceicao is – he was also an Olympian in 2012 and 2008 – Top Rank president Todd duBoef sees him as a fighter with a built-in fan base at home who can become a major box-office star.

 “The most important thing to me was the incredible connection he has to those fans in Brazil,” duBoef said.
 “That was A, No. 1.
 The fighting style, his speed, his power, what he does with his right hand or his left hand – I will leave that to my matchmakers.
 But his marketability is sensational, absolutely over the top.”